Inguinal Hernia Treatment for Children

 What is an inguinal hernia?

 An inguinal hernia is an abnormal bulge, or protrusion, that can be seen and felt in the groin area (the area between the abdomen and the thigh).
-An inguinal hernia develops when a portion of the intestine, along with fluid, bulges through the muscle of the abdominal wall, usually along the groin area.
+An inguinal hernia develops when a portion of the intestine, along with fluid, bulges through the muscle of the abdominal wall.

 Inguinal hernias in children result from a weakness in the abdominal wall that is present at birth.
-Most inguinal hernias happen because an opening in the muscle wall does not close as it should before birth.
 The bulge in the groin might only be noticed when the child is crying, coughing, or straining during a bowel movement, or it might appear to be larger during these times.
-Of the newborns who have inguinal hernias, 90 percent are boys.
+Of the newborns who have inguinal hernias, 90% are boys.

 What is an incarcerated hernia?